Ratziti Sheteda

-Ratziti Sheteda (רציתי שתדע, I wanted you to know) is a famous Israeli song written and composed by Uzi Hitman.
+Ratziti Sheteda (רציתי שתדע, I wanted you to know) is an Israeli song written and composed by Uzi Hitman.
 The song is also widely known as "Elohim Sheli" or "My God".
+It is of the prominent children's songs in Hebrew literature.

-The song was written in 1979 and included in Hitman's second album I was born to the Peace, album dedicated to his son for hopes of peace at the time.
+The song was written in 1979 and was included in Hitman's second album I was born for Peace, album dedicated to his son for hopes of peace at the time.

-The song depicts a dream that the narrator has had and in the dream an angel/sailor appears with a message of peace to the children of the world.
-The narrator then wakes up, is reminded of the dream but does not find the peace that the angel has promised him.
-Thus, the song is a plea to God to make the dream come true.
+The song describes a boy's appeal to God, to tell about two dreams he had.
+In one of the dreams he saw an angel from heaven and in the other he saw a sailor, who rose from the depths of the sea.
+Both come to bless the children of the whole world with peace.
+At the end of the song, the boy discovers that there is still no peace in the world.

+In 2004, the song was chosen as the most popular song from children's festivals in the Children's Festivals Parade organized by the website Ynet.
+In 2011, it was chosen as the favorite children's song in a parade organized by the Israel Hayom newspaper and the Channel 2 franchise Keshet.

 In 2003, the hip-hop group Hadag Nahash made their own version of the song with additional lyrics.